Carolina Hurricanes Roster

 Line 1: Left Wing/Center Seth Jarvis, Center Sebastian Aho, Right Wing Jackson Blake

-Line 2: Left Wing Taylor Hall, Center Jack Roslovic, Right Wing Andrei Svechnikov
+Line 2: Left Wing Taylor Hall, Center Jesperi Kotkaniemi, and Right Wing Andrei Svechnikov

-Line 3: Left Wing Jordan Martinook, Center Jesperi Kotkaniemi, Right Wing Logan Stankoven
+Line 3: Right Wing Jordan Martinook, Center Jordan Staal, Left Wing Logan Stankoven

-Line 4: Left Wing Eric Robinson, Center Mark Jankowski, Right Wing Tyson Jost
+Line 4: Left Wing Eric Robinson, Center Jack Roslovic, Right Wing William Carrier

 No team got more shot attempts per 60 minutes in the National Hockey League last season than Carolina, at 58.44 per game.
 There were many nights when they couldn't convert enough of those shots into goals.

-Center Sebastian Aho continues to lead the offense with 28 goals and 41 assists so far this season.
+Center Sebastian Aho finished the season by leading the offense with 29 goals and 45 assists so far this season.
 He has a lot of talented, if unheralded, teammates on the forward lines.
-Center Seth Jarvis is supporting Aho's scoring well thus far, with 29 goals of his own.
-If the Canes can get some production from their third line, they will go very far in the playoffs.
+Center Seth Jarvis supported Aho's scoring well thus far, with 32 goals of his own.
+If the Canes can get some production from their third and fourth line, they will go very far in the playoffs.

 ⭐️ MORE: Latest on North Carolina sports gambling